Underrated Marvel Comics: See Timely Results

 • Black Panther And The Agents of Wakanda features some of Marvel’s less utilized stars.
 Ka-Zar, Wasp, and surprise appearances from the Livewires explore where the Avengers can’t.

-• While Aero and Sword Master have kind of iffy main stories from their Chinese creators, Greg Pak gives them way more character.
+• While Aero and Sword Master have iffy main stories from their Chinese creators, Greg Pak gives them way more character.
 This is thanks in no small part to guest appearances that allow these characters’ traits to bounce off others.

 • Hence why Jim Zub’s second swing with the team goes unnoticed.
 Partly because rather than the usual supervillains with rehabilitation arcs, it’s about heroes trying to regain their footing.
 Hawkeye returns to lead this group of misfits as they deal with some insecurities.
 Amid the commercial spectacle, heroes and fans get a palette cleanser from the status shifts.